Skip to main content

 • Health check path: / (or your specific health check path)

-• Click "Next" and "Create target group"
+• Click "Create target group"

-• Select the target group and click "Register targets"
+• Select the target group and click "Register targets" or in the "Register targets" step if you create the target group

 • When prompted "Enter an IPv4 address from a VPC subnet":